Skip to content

 Relevant publications and some criticism

-Originally, I had planned to refer to a physics publication [1] on the topic.
-However, with all due respect, the proof offered there for the inverse of the matrix for the quadratic forms of orthogonal projections of multidimensional ellipsoids, appears to be somewhat questionable on second sight.
-Among other things, it disregards that we have to consider special points on the n-dim ellipsoid’s surface to address the hull of the projection image properly.
+Originally, I had planned to refer to a physics publication [1] which touched the topic in its chapter III.
+However, with all due respect, the proof offered there for the inverse counterparts of the quadratic form matrices, which control the orthogonal projections of multidimensional ellipsoids, appears to be somewhat questionable.
+Among other things, it disregards the fact that we have to consider special points on the (n-1)-dim ellipsoid’s surface to address the hull of the projection image properly.
 It also treats respective underlying vectors of the unit sphere improperly.
-By improperly I mean that the asserted assumptions lead to a contradiction.
+By “improperly” I mean that the asserted assumptions lead to a contradiction.
 I will shortly address this point below.
-Note that the claims, conclusions and applications discussed in the named paper fortunately remain unaffected by this problem.
+Note that the claims, conclusions and applications discussed in the named paper [1] fortunately remain unaffected by this problem.

-The fact that the Schur complement appeared in the analysis of the last post in this series indicates already that a proper proof of the relation between the different inverse matrices has to take into properties of this matrix complement into account.
-Such a proof will therefore become a bit more complicated than what [1] discusses in its chapter III.
-The interested reader is recommended to read [2], a paper written by Chris Yeh.
-I will cling closely to his line of argumentation, which is convincing.
-All credits belong to him!
-Another valuable paper on the same topic is a paper, published by J. Gallier; see [3].
-Links and paper titles are listed in the last section of this post.
+The fact that a Schur complement appeared in our analysis (see post IV) indicates already that a proper proof of the relation between the different inverse matrices has to take properties of the matrix complements into account.
+Such a proof will therefore become a bit more complicated than what the authors of [1] discussed.

 Previous results of this post series